14-SEER vs. 18-SEER: Is the More Efficient AC Worth the Price?

 Disclaimer: These are averages for illustration purposes.
 The actual cost of an air conditioner depends on many factors.

-Advanced Air serves the air conditioning needs of all Southwest Florida, including Naples, Fort Myers and Port Charlotte.
-Contact us for more information.
+Advanced Air serves the air conditioning needs of Southwest Florida, including Naples, Fort Myers, Port Charlotte and more!

 - Posted in: